-Almost all employers in Lithonia are legally required to carry workers compensation insurance for their employees.
-That means, if you are injured at work, you are likely entitled to these benefits.
-The problem is that sometimes, getting enough compensation for the costs of your injuries is more difficult than you’d think.
-If you need help getting the money you need to cover your expenses and get better, it’s time to contact a workers’ compensation lawyer in Lithonia.
+Employers in Lithonia are legally required to carry workers’ compensation insurance for their employees.
+That means, if you get injured at work, you are entitled to these benefits.
+However, if you need help getting the money you need to cover your expenses and get better, it’s time to contact a workers’ compensation lawyer in Lithonia.

 Our workers’ compensation lawyers at John Foy & Associates have been representing injured workers in Lithonia and all of Georgia for 20 plus years.
-We can help you communicate and negotiate with the insurance company for a settlement you actually deserve.
-Contact us to get started with a FREE consultation.
-Call (404) 400-4000 or contact us online today.
+We can help you communicate and negotiate with the insurance company for a settlement you deserve.
+Call or contact us online today.

 How to Know if You Have Workers’ Compensation Benefits

 Anyone who regularly employs three or more individuals in their business must carry workers’ compensation insurance.
 This includes those who are part-time or seasonal workers, as long as they are regularly employed.
 The only exceptions to these requirements are businesses like U.S. Government agencies, railroad carriers, domestic servants, and farm laborers.